 quote SETENV firmware_version avm

-That’s why it goes on like this:
+That’s why it continues like this:

-This should work immediately and overwrite all partitions on the Fritz!Box.
-If the version number of the box is not found, the Ethernet connection should be set to 10Mbit/s, half duplex in the Windows settings of the network device (this should also be included in the preparation).
-You may also need to disable the Windows firewall or your firewall in general.
-In my case, it worked even with the Windows firewall accidentally enabled.
+This should work straight away and overwrite all partitions on the Fritz!Box.
+If the version number of the box is not found, the Ethernet connection should be set to 10 Mbit/s, half duplex in the Windows settings of the network device (feel free to include this in the preparation as well).
+You may also need to disable the Windows Firewall or your firewall in general.
+In my case, it worked even with the Windows Firewall accidentally enabled.

 Leave a Reply